hne43/IS-447-Final-Project/StatusReport.md

 Fit for use: Overall, this dataset is fit for use, but does require a little bit of cleaning, such as getting rid of the data of the states that we’re not interested in and also deal with the missing values.

+Economic Research Service (ERS), U.S. Department of Agriculture (USDA).
+Food Access Research Atlas, https://www.ers.usda.gov/data-products/food-access-research-atlas/

+Accuracy: To assess the accuracy of this dataset, I analyzed the documentation of the dataset.
+I noticed that information for the dataset was taken from a 2019 list of official supermarkets, accompanied by several census data that included the given information.
+For these reason, I assessed that the dataset could be accurate and trustworthy, but there is definitely more exploration that could be done for accuracy by checking external sources.

+Completeness: The dataset was mostly complete.
+For the socioeconomic section of the dataset, there were no null values detected for the state of Illinois and the columns I chose to focus on.
+For the health section of the dataset, there were some null values for columns that were not completely important or related that we chose to focus on.
+I found that the dataset was overall good for use, and a form of imputation could be implemented if needed.

+Timeliness: The dataset mostly covered data from 2019.

+Consistency: The consistency of the dataset was good.
+Checking between the different datasets/sections of the overall dataset, Illinois rows were consistent, as well as each row key.
+This told me that I could trust the different datasets to be integrated smoothly with each other.

+Fit for use: Overall, I would say the dataset was fit for use.
+I think more exploration of accuracy and consistency could be good.
+For example, I could explore separate datasets to test these metrics, but I would say that it was good overall.

 **Data Cleaning**

 The Food Environment Atlas Data (2025) includes nine different datasets within the overall file.
 This includes datasets on: Access, Stores, Restaurants, Assistance, Insecurity, Taxes, Local, Health, and Socioeconomic data.